scoutapp/load_test_rails_4/README.md

 ## Monitoring and Profiling

-The Scout Statsd Rack gem and Stackprofiler are included for monitoring and profiling.
+The Scout StatsD Rack gem and Stackprofiler are included for monitoring and profiling.
+StatsD metrics are reported to localhost.

+## APM Agent Configuration

+All authentication is configured via environment variables:

+* Scout - SCOUT_KEY
+* New Relic - NEW_RELIC_LICENSE_KEY
+* Skylight - SKYLIGHT_AUTHENTICATION